-The BrickPi is a RasbperryPi add-on that lets you control Lego Mindstorm parts.
-The BrickPi stacks on top of the Raspberry Pi and accepts Lego Mindstorms motors and sensors.
+The BrickPi is a RasbperryPi add-on that lets you control Mindstorm parts.
+The BrickPi stacks on top of the Raspberry Pi and accepts Mindstorms motors and sensors.

 Covered in This Tutorial

 In this tutorial, we will cover how to get started with the BrickPi.
-We will show you how to connect the BrickPi to a Raspberry Pi, attach Legos, connect motors/sensors, and write a simple Python script to control the motors/sensors.
+We will show you how to connect the BrickPi to a Raspberry Pi, attach building blocks, connect motors/sensors, and write a simple Python script to control the motors/sensors.

 - Raspberry Pi

 - DC Barrel Jack Adapter - Female

 NOTE: The servo motor and touch sensor can also be found within the Mindstorms NXT set.